Kristina01111000/Drws_site/README.md

 10/24

-- Make edits to the posts and resend them to him
-	- Switch all 3 to first person he can decide which he likes better
-	- Change them so that it says “i recommend taking advantage of my experience” changes like that  ‘my way of engaging’ “my goal is to inspire you to eat healthier”
-	- On body awareness there is a space between invigorate and to , fix that and retake the image,
-	- Add “chiropractor, like myself, ” or a better way of saying that
 - Get app file from dr w and see what it looks like, send him comments
 - See if i can make the wellness check save the answers when it is downloaded, if i can’t say something like “please download before filling it out, the answers will not be saved”
 - Make a wellness check chat like the scorecard chat